cyberneticelf/cyberneticelf/README.md

 ### Hi, I'm Simon 👋

-IT administrator based in Copenhagen, working solo across ~100 users in a Microsoft 365 environment.
+IT administrator based in Copenhagen, covering everything from identity and security to day-to-day infrastructure in a Microsoft 365 environment.
 Currently leveling up toward identity and cloud security specialization.

 ## What I work with day-to-day
 - **Identity & access**: Entra ID, Conditional Access, Intune, Autopilot